200413-java-spark/project-0-John/README.md

 - insert - The insert function allows you to upload .csv data to the database.
 - select - The select function generates a .csv file based of user specified ticker stored in database.

-(You can also use i,s to enter either mode, respectively.)
+(You can also use I,S to enter either mode, respectively.)

 ### Generate
 - Generates placeholder data to a csv.